Esri/arcgis-runtime-samples-ios/README.md

   > Replace 'your-license-key', 'your-extension-license-key' and 'your-api-key' with your keys.

-3. Uncomment the line `application.license()` in `AppDelegate.application(_:didFinishLaunchingWithOptions:)`, and choose the appropriate licensing method for your keys.

 Visit the developer's website to learn more about [Licensing your ArcGIS Runtime App](https://developers.arcgis.com/pricing/licensing/) and [Security and authentication](https://developers.arcgis.com/documentation/mapping-apis-and-location-services/security-and-authentication/).

 To learn more about `masquerade`, consult the [documentation](https://github.com/Esri/data-collection-ios/tree/main/docs#masquerade) of Esri's Data Collection app.